 Of course, this book is not intended to provide a definitive solution or prescription to various problems surrounding life.
 However, reading through it would make people realize that the question of life cannot be fully explained by natural science alone and that human and social sciences are of great significance in that regard.
 In this sense, this is a unique book without a parallel in the world.

-(Written by Yoshikiko Komatsu, Professor of Graduate School of Humanities and Sociology / 2018)
+(Written by KOMATSU Yoshihiko, Professor, Graduate School of Humanities and Sociology / 2018)